 Whitney Wolfe’s net worth

-31-year-old Whitney Wolfe has a net worth of around $575 million.
-Although, that number may increase significantly in 2021, as the company prepares to go public with an IPO estimated to be between $6 and $8 billion.
-When she isn’t perfecting and expanding the Bumble brand, she campaigns politically for laws that ban digital harassment.
+31-year-old Whitney Wolfe has a net worth of around $1.2 billion.
+Bumble had an IPO in 2021, rocketing the company to a $10 billion dollar valuation.
+When she isn’t perfecting and expanding the Bumble brand, Wolfe campaigns politically for laws that ban digital harassment.

 A natural gift for marketing, a talent for networking, and a powerful work ethic were the only tools Whitney Wolfe had in her belt when she entered the industry.
 She took them and built an online dating empire, making the world a little better for women along the way.